To receive additional information about this program and speak with a member of our team, complete the form.

 UMass Lowell offers four DNP program options:

-3) Fast Track BS to DNP Degree Option - This option is open to UMass Lowell BS nursing students with an earned GPA of 3.5 who are in the last semester of their program.
+3) Fast Track BS to DNP Degree Pathway - This pathway is open to UMass Lowell BS nursing students with an earned GPA of 3.5 who are in the last semester of their program.

-4) Fast Track MS to DNP Degree Option - This option is for applicants from UMass Lowell Solomont School of Nursing master's program or students from universities with which UMass Lowell has an agreement.
+4) Fast Track MS to DNP Degree Online Pathway - This pathway is for applicants from UMass Lowell Solomont School of Nursing master's program or students from universities with which UMass Lowell has an agreement.

 View more details in the UMass Lowell Catalog.